Dooda6/ME/README.md

 [Introduction]

-I'm Tywan i am currently a Senior in highschool and my strongest subjects in school are math and health.
+I'm Tywan i am currently a Senior in high school and my strongest subjects in school are math and health.
 I enjoy learning about new things.
-I want to devolope strengths in the cybersecurity feild.
-I am very pasionate in growing and helping the people around me grow and become better as well.
-I want to work for an entry level cybersecuirty job.
+I want to develop strengths in the cybersecurity field.
+I am very passionate in growing and helping the people around me grow and become better as well.
+I want to work for an entry level cybersecurity job.
 I also want to learn about aws and more.
-I belive that the google cybersecuirty certficate will not only help me achieve my goals, also giving me more knowledge about cybersecurity.
+I believe that the google cybersecurity certificate will not only help me achieve my goals, also giving me more knowledge about cybersecurity.

 [clarifying questions]
 Some strengths I have very quick leaner, good with looking for malicious IP address.